Turner: travels, light and landscape

 JMW Turner is regarded as one of the greatest British artists of all time.
 He helped transform British art and raise landscape painting from ‘superior wallpaper’ to the defining genre of the period.

-Featuring some 30 watercolours, paintings and prints, this exhibition is drawn from National Museums Liverpool’s own Turner collection, one of the most outstanding in the country.
+Featuring some 30 watercolours, paintings and prints, this exhibition drew from National Museums Liverpool’s own Turner collection, one of the most outstanding in the country.

-Paintings such as 'Margate Harbour' and 'Linlithgow Palace', are shown alongside prints and watercolours that are rarely displayed due to their light-sensitivity.
-These include the watercolours 'Dudley', 'Off Dover', 'Wells Cathedral' and 'View of the Mole'.
+Paintings such as 'Margate Harbour' and 'Linlithgow Palace', were shown alongside prints and watercolours rarely displayed due to their light-sensitivity.
+These included the watercolours 'Dudley', 'Off Dover', 'Wells Cathedral' and 'View of the Mole'.